bingeboy/n-get/README.md

 #n-get

-Goal to create wget in nodejs.
+Goal to create a node flavored Wget.
+Git version now allows for multiple file downloads.

 ### How To Install
 ```